stephencz/old-stephencz-com/site.md

 [Skeleton](http://getskeleton.com/) is a small CSS library for responsive design.
-In the past I have used [Bootstrap](https://getbootstrap.com/), but for this project I wanted something which I could fully wrap my head around.
+In the past I have used [Bootstrap](https://getbootstrap.com/), but for this project I wanted something I could wrap my head around.
-This website's structure is simple, so I figured I could go without the extra features which come with Bootstrap.
+This website's structure is simple, so I don't need the extra features which Bootstrap provides.
 I've [modified my version of Skeleton](/assets/css/skeleton.css) by removing the styles I didn't want.
 It clocks in at just over one hundred and fifty lines, and gets the job done.